microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 }
 ```

-Atomic CSS enables CSS rules re-use and reduces total amount of defined rules.
+Atomic CSS enables CSS rules re-use and reduces the total amount of defined rules.
 Other components can re-use the same CSS rules and create fewer rules as styles grow.

 ## Style overrides

 While Griffel works by default in runtime it has [ahead-of-time compilation](/react/ahead-of-time-compilation/introduction).
-AOT compilation process [cannot create new rules at runtime](/react/guides/limitations) and because of that we rely on [merging CSS rules](/react/api/merge-classes).
+The AOT compilation process [cannot create new rules at runtime](/react/guides/limitations) and because of that, we rely on [merging CSS rules](/react/api/merge-classes) at runtime.

 Take these two rule sets: